World Economic Forum: History

+Børge Brende resigned as president and CEO of the World Economic Forum over his relationship with Jeffrey Epstein.

 The WEF was founded in 1971 by Klaus Schwab, a business professor at the University of Geneva.
 First named the European Management Forum, it changed its name to the World Economic Forum in 1987 and sought to broaden its vision to include providing a platform for resolving international conflicts.

 In February 1971, Schwab invited 450 executives from Western European firms to the first European Management Symposium held in the Davos Congress Centre under the patronage of the European Commission and European industrial associations, where Schwab sought to introduce European firms to American management practices.
 He then founded the WEF as a nonprofit organization based in Geneva and drew European business leaders to Davos for the annual meetings each January.

 The second European Management Forum in 1972 was the first meeting where a head of government featured as a speaker, Prime Minister Pierre Werner of Luxembourg.

 Events in 1973, including the collapse of the Bretton Woods fixed-exchange rate mechanism and the Yom Kippur War, saw the annual meeting expand its focus from management to economic and social issues, and, for the first time, political leaders were invited to the annual meeting in January 1974.

 Through the forum's first decade, it maintained a playful atmosphere, with many members skiing and participating in evening events.
-Appraising the 1981 event, one attendee noted that "the forum offers a delightful vacation on the expense account."
+Appraising the 1981 event, one attendee noted that "the forum offers a delightful vacation on the expense account".

 Political leaders soon began to use the annual meeting as venue for promoting their interests.
 The Davos Declaration was signed in 1988 by Greece and Turkey, helping them turn back from the brink of war.
 In 1992, South African president F. W. de Klerk met with Nelson Mandela and Chief Mangosuthu Buthelezi at the annual meeting, their first joint appearance outside South Africa.
-At the 1994 annual meeting, Israeli Foreign Minister Shimon Peres and PLO chairman Yasser Arafat reached a draft agreement on Gaza and Jericho.
+At the 1994 annual meeting, Israeli foreign minister Shimon Peres and PLO chairman Yasser Arafat reached a draft agreement on Gaza and Jericho.
 The "Davos Pact" of 1996 saw the forum's elite help Boris Yeltsin retain power as president of the Russian Federation over the then-presumptive favorite Gennady Zyuganov, leader of the Communist Party of the Russian Federation.